Place: Winnipeg City Clock

 Unveiled: September 16, 1974

 When Winnipeg's "Gingerbread" City Hall was built in 1896, the design called for a large, four-faced clock in its tower.
-The timepiece did not materialize until 1903 due to budget constraints.
-The city clock served faithfully, with the odd outage as the decades wore on, until the building was demolished in 1961.
+The timepiece was cut due to budget constraints.

-When a design was chosen for the new civic centre complex there was no provision made for a clock.
+When a design was chosen for Winnipeg's new civic centre complex there was no provision made for a clock and it opened in 1964 without one.

-It is interesting to note that the brewery was a relative late comer to Winnipeg.
-It didn't enter the local market until 1960 when it purchased Fort Garry Brewery.
+(Fun fact: the brewery was a relative latecomer to Winnipeg.
+It didn't enter the local market until 1960 when it purchased Fort Garry Brewery.)

-The Molson board did not come to Winnipeg empty handed.
+The Molson board and executive team did not come to Winnipeg empty handed.
 To help celebrate the city's centennial it donated a new city clock.

 After the board meeting, which was held in the city hall chambers on September 17, 1974, everyone went out to the courtyard where the clock was officially presented to Mayor Juba by Molson board president D. G. Willmot.
 Around 600 helium-filled balloons were released as part of the event.